 If one of your empoyers becomes ill, you need to take several steps.
 If your employee stays ill for a longer period of time, you must work together on their reintegration.

-If you employ people in the Netherlands and one of them reports ill, first of all you need to notify the company doctor (in Dutch) or working conditions service (Arbodienst).
+If you employ people in the Netherlands and one of them reports ill, first of all you need to notify the company doctor (in Dutch) or occupational health and safety service (arbodienst).
 If your employee is entitled to sickness benefits, you must report your employee’s illness (in Dutch) to the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV) by no later than the 4th working day.
 If your employee is ill for longer than 42 weeks, you must notify UWV (in Dutch).

 If your employee is ill for a longer period, together you must do all you can to ensure they return to work as quickly as possible in a responsible way.
 Your employee may return to their original position or another suitable position within your organisation, or even a position with another employer.